SPlanzer/portfolio_website/content/articles/meshroom/index.en.md

 +++
-title = "Photogrammetry with Meshroom" summary = "This article explores building a Digital Surface Model (DSM) from drone photos at the Newtown DIY Skatepark" date = "2020-05-09T21:34:30+02:00" tags = ["Photogrammetry", "Structure From Motion", "SFM"] author = ""
+title = "Photogrammetry with Meshroom" summary = "This article explores building a Digital Surface Model (DSM) from UAV imagery at the Newtown DIY Skatepark" date = "2020-05-09T21:34:30+02:00" tags = ["Photogrammetry", "Structure From Motion", "SFM"] author = ""